-Visit the narrow blue, twisting streets of the Medina, and its souks!
-The souks may not be as big as in other Moroccan cities like Fes but it remains a popular shopping destination.
+Visit the narrow, blue, and twisting streets of the Medina and its souks!
+The souks may not be as big as in other Moroccan cities like Fes, but it remains a popular shopping destination.
 This is because it offers many native handicrafts that are not available anywhere else in Morocco, such as wool garments, woven blankets, and woven baskets.

 In between the handicrafts, you’ll often find pots of bright-colored paint powders in a variety of pastel colors, which is a beautiful scene against the backdrop of blue walls.
 Goats cheese is also popular with tourists and served with many dishes.
-Well worth a try, and a tasty thing to do in Chefchaouen.
+It’s well worth a try and a tasty thing to do in Chefchaouen.

 5. The Kasbah Museum

-In the main square, sits the Kasbah: an old Moroccan fort.
-This building has served many purposes through the ages, most notably a prison, and now it is an ethnographic museum and art gallery.
-Inside there are also beautiful Spanish style gardens, which provide a nice area of calm away from the city.
-Learn about the fascinating history of this area, through the ancient artifacts, clothing, instruments, and traditional decorations and crafts on display.
+In the main square sits the Kasbah: an old Moroccan fort.
+This building has served many purposes through the ages, most notably as a prison, and now it is an ethnographic museum and art gallery.
+Inside there are also beautiful Spanish-style gardens, which provide a nice area of calm away from the city.
+Learn about the fascinating history of this area through the ancient artifacts, clothing, instruments, and traditional decorations and crafts on display.
 The fort tower can be climbed to discover beautiful views over the city.

 6. Plaza Uta El-Hammam

 Many things happen around the hustle and bustle of the main square in Chefchaouen: Plaza Uta El-Hammam.
 Sitting in the center of the medina, the square is surrounded by restaurants, shops, the Kasbah, and the Grand Mosque.
-The Grand Mosque is still used for religious worship so it is not open for tourists, however, its unique octagonal minaret can be viewed from the square.
-Sit by the tree, in the center of the cobbled square, and people watch for a break from sightseeing – a fun thing to do while in Chefchaouen.
+The Grand Mosque is still used for religious worship, so it is not open to tourists; however, its unique octagonal minaret can be viewed from the square.
+Sit by the tree in the center of the cobbled square, and people-watch for a break from sightseeing – a fun thing to do while in Chefchaouen.

 7. Enjoy the Nature Around Chefchaouen

-- Talassemtane National Park– less than 45 minutes’ drive from Chefchaouen is this fantastic national park, full of natural wonders.
+- Talassemtane National Park: Less than a 45-minute drive from Chefchaouen lies this fantastic national park, full of natural wonders.
 Hire a guide to take you on some memorable hikes here.